Trail running shoes vs. hiking shoes: Your best bet for exploring the outdoors

 One thing most outdoor enthusiasts can agree on is that we love gear.
 At the same time, from trail running to mountain biking to kayaking, it's often important to travel light and simple.
 Specifically, when it comes to trail running shoes vs. hiking shoes, there is a growing interest in hikers opting for trail running shoes for that very reason.
 But how do you decide when to reach for one or the other?

-When I worked at a local running shoe shop, people often came in looking for hiking shoes.
-When I asked what they would be using them for, a common answer was something along the lines of, "I'm going on holiday in a couple weeks, and we're going to do a day hike near the hotel".
+When I worked at a local running shoe store, people often came in looking for hiking shoes.
+When I asked what they would be using them for, a common answer was something along the lines of, "I'm going on vacation in a couple weeks, and we're going to do a day hike near the hotel."
 I'd respond by leading the customer to trail runners instead.

 This was due to the fact that, in most scenarios, new innovations allow trail running shoes to compete with hiking shoes.
 However, there is undoubtedly still a place for more rigid, supportive hiking shoes in certain circumstances.